 - Details on What to See in the Mariposa Grove

 - Other Ways to See Giant Sequoias

-Restoration crews are finishing their work and will re-open Mariposa Grove on Friday June 15th!.
-This is an exciting finish to a project that closed the grove for four years, and promises to reveal developments that will enhance the beauty of the grove and lead to a healthier environment for the trees.
-We are happy to announce that Mariposa Grove will be a stop on our Yosemite All-Day Tour and we are celebrating with a BIG TREES Summer Package!
+Restoration crews are finishing their work and will re-open Mariposa Grove on Friday June 15th!
+This is an exciting finish to a project that closed the grove for three years, and promises to reveal developments that will enhance the beauty of the grove and lead to a healthier environment for the trees.
+We are happy to announce that Mariposa Grove will be a stop on our Yosemite All-Day Tour and we are celebrating with a special offer!

 Book a two-night stay and get free giant sequoia sapling to plant at home.
 This package also includes a set of Yosemite Conservancy Nature Cards, a Mariposa Grove commemorative patch, and the Living Among Giants book by renowned water-colorist Shirley Spencer.

 Offer valid June 15 – October 1, 2018.
 Based on availability, restrictions (including length of stay) and blackout dates may apply.
 Not valid with any other offer or package.
 Must use promo code at time of booking.
 Grove opening date is based on latest National Park Service announcements.

 The recent restoration project brings a lot of exciting new things to the Mariposa Grove.
 Here are a few highlights.
 For a more detailed description see the official Record of Decision from the US Department of the Interior.

 - There is a new, and more welcoming entrance to the lower grove.